Skip to main content

 What Is the Optimal Exercise Regimen for TRT?

 If diet provides the building blocks, exercise is the stimulus that tells the body how to use them.
 For an individual on TRT, exercise is not just about burning calories; it is about sending a powerful biological signal to enhance the body’s response to testosterone.
-The ideal regimen combines with cardiovascular work.
+The ideal regimen combines resistance training with cardiovascular work.

 A combination of resistance training and cardiovascular exercise creates the ideal physiological environment for testosterone to optimize body composition and metabolic health.